pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-cataclysm.md

 ![img2](/img/quests/cataclysm/start-game.png)

 After connecting their wallet, users will be ready to start playing.
-There are two available tasks for the Linea Voyage Quest: the first one is in the **_endless run_** mode, and the second one is in the **_arcade_** mode.
+There are two available tasks for the PepeSync Voyage Quest: the first one is in the **_endless run_** mode, and the second one is in the **_arcade_** mode.

 In the endless run mode, waves of robots relentlessly swarm the game, testing the player's endurance and reflexes.
 Each wave becomes increasingly challenging, requiring quick thinking and precise movements to survive.